-The message tracing function currently supports Java clients (version 1.2.7 and higher), C++, and .NET clients.
-For detailed client information, check the upgrade prompt in the console, and upgrade your client SDK to the latest version.
+The message tracing function is currently supported on Java clients (1.2.7 and later), C++, and .NET clients.
+For more client information, check the upgrade prompt in the console.
+Upgrade your client SDK to the latest version if necessary.

 The message tracing function supports three query types.
-Please select a query method, and then specify the corresponding conditions for the query.
-Instructions for the three query methods are as follows:
+Select a query type and specify the query conditions.
+The three query types are described as follows:

-- Message-ID-based query: You must specify the unique message ID of a message, the topic name, and the approximate sending time of the message (a time range).
+- By message ID: You must specify the unique message ID, topic name, and approximate sending time (time range) of a message.

-- Message-key-based query: You must specify the message key, the topic, and the approximate sending time (a time range).
-This query method is suitable for the scenario where the message ID is not recorded but the message key is.
+- By message key: You must specify the message key, topic, and approximate sending time (time range) of a message.
+This query method is suitable for scenarios where the message ID is not recorded but the message key is.

-- Topic-based query: You must specify the topic and the message’s approximate sending time (a time range) for batch query.
-The query method is suitable for the scenario where there is no message ID or message key and the volume of messages is relatively small.
+- Query by topic: You must specify the topic and approximate sending time (time range) for batch query.
+This query method is suitable for scenarios where neither the message ID nor message key is recorded and the volume of messages is relatively small.

-- Set the time range as accurate as possible to narrow the query scope and increase the query speed.
+- Set the time range as accurately as possible to narrow the query scope and speed up the query.

-- Mesage-key-based query is a fuzzy query, and is suitable for the scenario where the message ID is not recorded but a business-distinctive message key is set.
-A maximum of 1,000 traces can be displayed for a mesage-key-based query.
+- Query by message key is a fuzzy query, and is suitable for scenarios where the message ID is not recorded but a business-distinctive message key is set.
+A maximum of 1,000 traces can be displayed for a query by message key.

-- A topic-based query is a range query.
-It is not recommended because there are a great number of messages within a time range, and it is not easy to quickly find the one you are looking for.
+- Query by topic is a range query.
+It is not recommended because it is difficult to locate the needed message among a great number of messages within a time range with limited distinction.

-Depending on the job status, you can choose to view the trace or delete the job.
+Depending on the task status, you can choose to view the trace or delete the query task.

-After completing the query, click Details to view the message trace.
-If you do not see any result, refer to the link provided in the pop-up to troubleshoot the problem.
+After the query is complete, click Details to view the message trace.
+If no results appear, click the link in the dialog box to check the cause.

-If the trace is queried out, you can see the trace’s brief information, including the message’s attributes and its sending and receiving status.
+If the trace is queried, the brief trace information appears, including the message attributes and receiving status.

 Click Details.
-In the unfolded area, click View Trace to see the complete trace diagram.
+On the page that is displayed, click View Trace to check the complete trace link.

-The message trace diagram consists of 3 parts:
+The message trace link consists of three parts: